turinval/IS362/README.md

 # Week 2

 Understanding challenges in Python data structures, zip and comprehensions using Python Jupyter Notebook.
+See Week2.ipynb